capitalch/trace-new/notes/tracking.md

 																											12. Organized different function of GraphQL under useAppGraphQL()
 																											13. In created database remove schema public
 14. ag-grid filter for boolean
+15. Exec_sql update implementation
 																											15. Test database connection disable button and show waiting
+## Logic for Super admin
+1. Global roles: Reader(0), Manager(1), Accountant(2).
+Grid entry with add roles.
+These three roles cannot be deleted. others can be deleted
+2. Client change names: Protected controls -> Secured controls, Global roles -> special roles
+3. Screen for secured control: ControlNo, Name, type(menu / button).
+Remove weight
+4. Admin users screen: roleId, branchIds, lastUsedBranchId and lastUsdBuId is null. isAdmin is true Random password created and its hash stored in db Password mail is sent use when updated or inserted user User can login with password and als can change passord from login screen Clicking on link in email will validate the user and activate it validateUser url create at server outside of graphql
+5. Select icons at client end

 ## Dashboard functionality
 1. No of connections
 2. No of clients ( Active / Inactive)